alexandertrefz/essence/packages/website/diagnostics.md

 span and noted below the code it belongs to.
 There is deliberately no "fix all": none of these rewrites is both semantics-preserving and unambiguous, so each one is applied by hand and read before it is accepted.

+A code's action may also be a **Rewrite**, which sits under Refactor rather than on the squiggle and is never the preferred action — [`ambiguous-nesting-level`](#ambiguous-nesting-level) is the first to carry one.

 ## Syntax